wyldclaw/betterworldmap-addons/README.md

 The BetterWorldMap core has a hidden development feature to help with finding out more information about points of interest on the map.
 You can toggle this feature on or off by using `true` or `false`.

-To enable development for BetterWorldMap: Dragonflight type the following in the chat window:
+To enable development for BetterWorldMap type the following in the chat window:
 ```
 /bwm true
 BetterWorldMap_Dragonflight: Developer mode enabled